Skill or chance?

 What distribution of points would you get by chance alone?

 Now assume that the league is decided purely by chance: all teams are of equal standard and the matches are decided at random.
 It's possible to work out a theoretical distribution which reflects the spread of points you'd expect assuming randomness (a little more on this follows below).
-The right hand button in the animation above shows the theoretical distribution.
-When the animation has finished it's clear that the actual and theoretical distributions differ quite strongly — we can conclude that there are genuine differences between the teams.
+The figure below again shows the 2006-2007 league table, but this time we have included the corresponding histogram (in grey) and the theoretical distribution (in white) at the bottm.
+It's clear that the actual and theoretical distributions differ quite strongly — we can conclude that there are genuine differences between the teams.
 To find out to what extent these difference are reflected in the table, we have to use some basic probability theory and statistics.

 For each, the actual league and the chance league, we'll look at two quantities: the mean, describing the average number of points per team, and the variance, describing the spread of points around this average.
 The two variances are the numbers we will compare, as they will tell us to what extent the observed spread is a result of chance.